 When intracellular calcium levels are low, the muscle cell is relaxed, and tropomyosin molecules physically block the active (myosin-binding) sites on actin.
-As Ca^{2+} levels rise, the ions bind to regulatory sites on troponin.
-Two calcium ions must bind to a troponin, causing it to change shape and then roll tropomyosin into the groove of the actin helix, away from the myosin-binding sites.
+As Ca2+ levels rise, the ions bind to regulatory sites on troponin.
+To activate its group of seven actins, a troponin must bind two calcium ions, change shape, and then roll tropomyosin into the groove of the actin helix, away from the myosin-binding sites.
 In short, the tropomyosin "blockade" is removed when sufficient calcium is present.
-Once binding sites on actin are exposed, the events of the cross bridge cycle occur in rapid succession, as depicted in Focus on the Cross Bridge Cycle (Focus Figure 9.3).
+Once binding sites on actin are exposed, the events of the cross bridge cycle occur in rapid succession, as depicted in Focus on the Cross Bridge Cycle (Figure 9.12) on p.
+292.

-The cycle repeats and the thin filaments continue to slide as long as the calcium signal and adequate ATP are present.
-With each cycle, the myosin head takes another "step" by attaching to an actin site further along the thin filament.
-When nerve impulses arrive in quick succession, intracellular Ca^{2+} levels soar due to successive "puffs" or rounds of Ca^{2+} released from the SR. In such cases, the muscle cells do not completely relax between successive stimuli and contraction is stronger and more sustained (within limits) until nervous stimulation ceases.
+The thin filaments continue to slide as long as the calcium signal and adequate ATP are present.
+When nerve impulses arrive rapidly, intracellular Ca2+ levels soar due to successive "puffs" or rounds of Ca2+ released from the SR. In such cases, the muscle cells do not completely relax between successive stimuli and contraction is stronger and more sustained (within limits) until nervous stimulation ceases.